To serve…to love…

 Share post ->

-For the past two months, I was in charge of organizing games after they had dinner.
-These past weeks, it had been busy with work and the week prior too I was feeling stress from organizing.
+For the past two months, I was in charge of organising games after they had dinner.
+These past weeks have been busy with work, and the week prior, too, I was feeling stressed from organising.

 In fact, leading up to Open Door on Thursday, that’s all I thought about.
 Gotta do this.
 Gotta do that.